ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             the Hyperledger Fabric command line interface (cli) within this container.

--   Install and Instantiate Smart Contract:
+-   Install and Instantiate Smart Contract
     :   -   Now that we have those new docker containers up and running, we will enter our cliMagnetoCorp container and install and instantiate our smart contract.
 Since we are connected to the same running local Hyperledger Fabric network, we will see the smart contract show up in VSCode.

--   Issue Identities and Submit Transactions:
+-   Issue Identities and Submit Transactions
     :   -   In this section, we will issue two identites.
 One is an end-user named Isabella with MagnetoCorp.
 She will invoke a transaction that will issue a paper.
 Then we will issue an